Hasan Konopacki: Youth and Russian military service

-In 1909 he was promoted to the rank of captain.
-Subsequently, he letf Nerczyńsk to the Chinese border, at Blagoveshchensk, near the Amur river, in order to set up and command the 2nd Battery of the 10th Siberian Field Artillery Brigade.
-On September 8, 1912, he was sent further east to Khabarovsk to train recruits.
-Upon his own request, on October 13, 1912, Hasan moved to the 3rd Field Artillery Brigade in Kaluga, 150 km southwest of Moscow.
-On July 18, 1914, he was appointed Commander of the 5th Battery of the 57th Field Artillery Brigade.
+In 1909, he was promoted to the rank of captain.
+Subsequently, he left Nerczyńsk to the Chinese border, at Blagoveshchensk, near the Amur river, to set up and command the 2nd Battery of the 10th Siberian Field Artillery Brigade.
+On 8 September 1912, he was sent further east to Khabarovsk to train recruits.
+Upon his own request, on 13 October 1912, Hasan moved to the 3rd Field Artillery Brigade in Kaluga, 150 km southwest of Moscow.
+On 18 July 1914, he was appointed Commander of the 5th Battery of the 57th Field Artillery Brigade.

 Konopacki took part in World War I in successive positions: